 Spending her younger years in Montreal, she was exposed to a world of culture early on.
 Then at 18, she moved to Europe to work as a summer student in Copenhagen before enrolling in The Sorbonne in Paris to study European Civilization.
 This, and a love for nature, inspired her to pursue walking experiences along The Amalfi Coast in Italy and The Chemin St Jacques in Languedoc, France, both of which are documented in her collections.
 Later travels through China, Tibet, and India fully launched Jill as an international artist.

 At home on Salt Spring, the Jill Louise Campbell Fine Art Gallery opened in Ganges in 1992.
 In the summers, the gallery is open daily and Jill can often be found greeting visitors herself, while in the winters, she enjoys painting retreats.
 While living here, together with her husband, they built their first home and renovated several old houses.
 Jill is equally comfortable painting walls and floors as she is with art paper.
 One can only imagine how she’s transformed her living space into its own work of art.

 Here at Hastings House, we’re fortunate to have had Jill paint several scenes of our property.
-You can find her work in many of our suites as well as in the Manor Dining Room.
+You can find her work in many of our suites as well as in our heritage dining rooms.
 A perfect souvenir, her art cards are also for sale in our retail section at Reception.
 Be sure to revel in her wonderfully dreamlike visual impressions.